grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

   database to use on the selected data source server.

 * `access_mode` - (Optional) The method by which the browser-based Grafana application will access the data source.
-The default is "proxy", which means that the application will make requests via a proxy endpoint on the Grafana server.
+The default is `proxy`, which means that the application will make requests via a proxy endpoint on the Grafana server.
+Proxy is displayed in the Grafana admin as Server.
+Another possible value is `direct` which is displayed in the Grafana admin as Browser.

 JSON Data (`json_data`) supports the following: